mlhartme/pommes/README.md

 searches the database for `puc`, offers a selection of matching projects, checks it out and cds into the resulting directory.

-Technically, pg is a shell function that invokes `pommes goto`.
+Technically, pg is a shell function that invokes `pommes goto` and, if successfull, sources ~/.pommes.goto

 ## Advanced